 In order for plants to be pumped full of nutrients, it is customary to fertilize food plots with N-P-K. This stands for Nitrogen, Phosphorus, and Potassium which are the primary macronutrients needed for plants to grow.
-These are also critical for a deer to grow healthy, and put on the inches of antler we all chase after every fall.
-As humans, we know the roll of protein to help build muscle.
+These are also critical for a deer to grow healthy and put on the inches of antler we all chase after every fall.
+As humans, we know the role of protein to help build muscle.
 In deer, protein is the root of body and antler growth.
-A plant’s level of crude protein, is directly related to the % Nitrogen.
+A plant’s level of crude protein is directly related to the % Nitrogen.
 If the plant is Nitrogen-deficient, then the amount of protein being passed to the deer is far below optimum; even in typical protein-packed plants like soybeans, clover, and alfalfa.

-In order to absorb these critical nutrients, a plant must have many factors in-check.
+In order to absorb these critical nutrients, a plant must have many factors in check.
 These not only include the pH level of the soil (as mentioned above) but also micronutrients.
 These micronutrients are typically available in small amounts in the soil, and products like PlotBoost™ by DeerGro™, are able to provide more of these critical elements.
 In addition, the “Biological Factors” of the soil can determine the amount and rate at which plants’ roots can absorb nutrients.
 PlotBoost™ is a proprietary formula used to explode the biological activity in the immediate environment of the plants and allow them to take in an extraordinary amount of nutrients.

 In order to grow better deer, you have to have better food.
-That primarily revolves around native habitat, but often hunters lean heavily on food plots.
+That primarily revolves around the native habitat, but often hunters lean heavily on food plots.
 In order to grow healthier food plots, you have to make sure the growing environment is prime.
 Using products to prep the soil conditions will allow plants to reach optimum attractiveness and nutrition, which can lead to bigger deer and better deer hunting.

 For more information on PlotStart™ and PlotBoost™ by DeerGro™ visit www.deergro.com